 570–632

 Prophet Muhammad of Islam.
-The Moslem’s Holy Book, the Koran, openly pulls many of its teachings from the writings that Jews call the Tanakh and Christians call the Old Testament.
+The Moslem’s Holy Book, the Koran, openly pulls its Monotheistic teachings from the writings that Jews call the Tanakh and Christians call the Old Testament, during a time of widespread paganization of Christianity.

 1469